 See related: Public Transportation in Germany

-To enjoy the lovely fresh air, blue water, and long stretches of greenery, you can ride bicycles and enjoy a little picnic of your own.
+To enjoy the lovely fresh air, blue water, and long stretches of greenery, you can ride bicycles and enjoy a little picnic.
 You can also plan to drive along the river in your car or a bus.

-The quickest route is to take a boat tour from Spandau and pass-through areas like Grunewald Tower, Breitehorn, and Lindwerder.
-On your way back, sit on a ship to Potsdam and then take a bus to Berlin’s city center.
+The quickest route is to take a boat tour from Spandau and pass through areas like Grunewald Tower, Breitehorn, and Lindwerder.
+On your way back, sit on a ship to Potsdam and take a bus to Berlin’s city center.
 This route will cost less than you may plan.

-If you aren’t a beach person, there is a lot more you can do here.
-If you feel like driving, pass through Am Grossen Wannsee to enjoy the pleasant breeze and the scenic beauty along the road.
+You can do much more here if you aren’t a beach person.
+If you like driving, pass through Am Grossen Wannsee to enjoy the pleasant breeze and the scenic beauty along the road.

 Besides, you can take a tourist boat from Wannesse to visit Potsdam and Spandau.
 If you don’t like the hustle and bustle of Wannesse, hop on a bus and visit the much quieter town of Kladow.

-To explore the city you can book a private day tour of Wannsee and Potsdam from Berlin.
+You can book a private day tour of Wannsee and Potsdam from Berlin to explore the city.

 The continuous lines of tall red brick buildings will take you back to the 18th century.
 You will love the old architecture with a modern-day twist.

 The best way to enjoy the harbor is through a pre-booked boat ride.
-Another most visited attraction of Hamburg is the Miniatur Wunderland.
-It is a model train dreamland.
+Another of Hamburg’s most visited attractions is the Miniatur Wunderland.
+It’s a model train dreamland.

 If you are traveling with kids, prepare to spend a lot of time.
-With long tracks and more than a thousand trains, this wonderland holds secrets of the world’s railway industry.
+With long tracks and more than a thousand trains, this wonderland holds the world’s railway industry secrets.

 Hamburg is not short of museums.
-From the International Maritime Museum to the Museum of Art and Design, Hamburg is a city for all kinds of adventures.
+From the International Maritime Museum to the Museum of Art and Design, Hamburg is a city for various adventures.

 Check out these best hotels in Hamburg if you plan on staying the night.